wg-wyatt/Forestry-Mapping-Backpack/README.md

 ## Overview
 The LiDAR Backpack Mapping System is a modular mobile sensing platform designed for ecological and forestry data collection.
 The system integrates a rotating LiDAR sensor, inertial measurement unit (IMU), onboard processing, and custom electronics into a compact, field-deployable package capable of generating high-resolution three-dimensional point clouds.
 This project encompassed the complete mechanical and electrical design process, including CAD modeling, sheet metal design, custom PCB development, system architecture, MATLAB-based engineering analysis, and structural simulation.
 The design emphasizes manufacturability, modularity, and ease of assembly while remaining suitable for low-volume fabrication.

+## Project Disclaimer

+This project was completed in collaboration with the Purdue Forestry Department.
+Certain project details, files, and implementation documentation may be limited due to sponsor requirements and intellectual property considerations.

 ---

 ## Key Features